 This can take A LOT of planning, especially when you’re just starting out with a new book idea.
 But it’s SUPER important to help you finish your book in a short period of time.

-I use the Hero’s Journey plot outline and Character Profile card in the Resource Library to help me plan everything.
+I use the Hero’s Journey exercise and create a Character Profile card to help me plan everything.
 (Including character backstories for each of my characters.
 Not just my main character!)
 And I even write a few backstory scenes, as Lisa Cron suggests in Story Genius, to help me solidify the EXACT direction my story is going.

 2- Have a set schedule and a HARD deadline for when you want to finish your book.